se468/laravel-ratings/README.md

-# Laravel Reputation Engine
+# Laravel Ratings Engine
-Reputation/Ratings engine for your User class.
+Ratings engine for Laravel

 ## Installation
-0. `composer install se468/laravel-reputation`
+0. `composer install se468/laravel-ratings`
 0. `php artisan migrate` to migrate the tables
-0. Add `CanReceiveReputation` trait to your model that receives reputation (User, Company, Project...) and implement `RatingReceivable` interface to the model.
+0. Add `CanReceiveRatings` trait to your model that receives Ratings (User, Company, Project...) and implement `RatingReceivable` interface to the model.
-0. Add `CanGiveReputation` trait to your model that needs to give reputation (Usually User model) and implement `RatingGivable` interface to the model.
+0. Add `CanGiveRatings` trait to your model that needs to give Ratings (Usually User model) and implement `RatingGivable` interface to the model.

 ## Usage